Whether you’re launching a new product or rebranding an existing one, picking the right packaging should be among your top priorities.

 Now, most people seem to think that functionality involves protecting your product and making sure that it reaches its destination safely, but that’s only part of the whole picture.

 In reality, your packaging design determines the amount of space you need in order to store or transport your products and, therefore, the total cost of shipping and storing it.
-Stackable boxes are always easier to handle than odd-shaped packages.
+Stackable boxes style are always easier to handle than odd-shaped packages.

 Price depends on two factors: